 Microsoft Teams Alerts - Phishing eMails

 Whilst we haven’t encountered this particular phishing campaign please be aware that there are reports of phishing emails in circulation pretending to be Microsoft Teams notifications.
-These emails attempt to take victims to fake landing pages that use language and imagery taken from Microsoft's Teams and Office 365 websites, giving these domains a realistic look.
+These emails attempt to take victims to fake landing pages that use language and imagery taken from Microsoft's Teams and Microsoft 365 websites, giving these domains a realistic look.
 Once on a fake landing page, the user is asked to enter their credentials which are then harvested by the attackers.